atompaule/powerlifting-causal-inference/iterative_refinement.md

+- we do need to use conditional gaussian as main ci test -- g^2 is not enough
+    - after all, g^2 works with nominal bins; does not maintain order
+    - cg models continuous variables directly
 - how do we deal with the fact that the "0kg" best attempts distort the variable distribution? will gaussian ci test still work?
     - instead, could we encapsulate all 0kg into a new binary variable "success"?
 - could we include all antritte of an athlete if we encapsulate the number of the antritt into its own variable (e.g., 1, 2, 3, ...)? would this resolve the within-dependence and make sure it's still i.i.d.?